Austin vs Travis: TEA Scores, Homes & What to Know

 Travis High School has been a pillar of South Austin’s educational community for generations, and today it stands out as one of Austin ISD’s most distinctive campuses thanks to its Early College program, which gives motivated students the opportunity to earn college credit before they ever receive their diploma.
 The school sits at the heart of South Austin, a part of the city celebrated for its creative energy, deep-rooted community pride, and incredible access to the outdoors, the arts, and local culture.

-Travis High School earned a A (91/100) from TEA, which puts it among the stronger campuses in Austin ISD.
+Travis High School earned an A from TEA, which puts it among the stronger campuses in Austin ISD.
 That kind of performance does not happen by accident.
 It reflects consistent instructional quality, engaged leadership, and a campus culture where expectations run high.

 The Neighborhoods

 There is a real price difference between these two zones.
-The Austin area has a median around $799,000, while the Travis zone comes in closer to $625,000.
-That $174,000 gap reflects differences in neighborhood age, lot size, finishes, and overall demand.
+Austin High School draws from central Austin neighborhoods like Tarrytown and Barton Hills where prices skew well over a million, while Travis High School sits in South Austin where pricing runs meaningfully lower.
 Both are in Austin ISD, so the tax rate is the same either way.

 One thing I always tell buyers: look at the neighborhood on a Saturday morning, not just a Tuesday at 2pm.
 You want to see who is walking dogs, who is out running, whether the parks are being used.
 That tells you more about the community than any listing description ever will.
 And yes, school zones affect resale value.
 That is just reality in this market.